-Actually, for the past 20 years Emilia-Romagna has been living a re-birth of this music genre, with increasing space and attention being devoted to it.
-The ultimate evidence for this is Crossroads, an travelling music festival that will see major international jazz artists performing from the end of February to early June.
+Given these premises, it is much more immediate to understand why, since more than 20 years, Emilia Romagna has been living a re-birth of this music genre, with increasing space and attention being devoted to it.
+The ultimate evidence for this is Crossroads, a traveling music festival that will see major international jazz artists performing from the end of February to early June.

-Last Sunday the 18th edition was inaugurated at Fabrizio de Andrè Theatre in Casalgrande Padana (RE), with the ice-breaker performance of Paolo Fresu Devil Quartet.
+The 2018 edition, the 19th, is going to be inaugurated on Saturday February 24th at Fabrizio de Andrè Theatre in Casalgrande (nearby ReggioEmilia), with the ice-breaker performance of the Paolo Fresu Devil Quartet.

-From then on, nearly 100 days of music are waiting for us, that will touch 20 cities with more than 500 artists along the Via Emilia from 1st June.
+From then on, until June 1st nearly 100 days of music are waiting for us, with more than 65 events and 500 artists up and down the Via Emilia.

 It would be challenging – maybe boring as well – to try to sum up all the themed itineraries of this brand new edition, there’s plenty of them so I’d better redirect you to the detailed programme for that.
-Don’t’ worry though, the festival will surely offer a comprehensive overview on the world of jazz, including giants of the genre, such as – my personal sneak peek – Pat Metheny, John Scofield, Billy Cobham, Kenny Garret, Gonzalo Rubalcaba, Paolo Fresu, Enrico Rava and Roberto Gatto.
+Don’t’ worry though, the festival will surely offer a comprehensive overview on the world of jazz, including giants of the genre.

-If you love music above all, it’s about time you take some days off, leave work, family and laziness apart and turn your car around toward Emilia-Romagna – with a good jazz CD on, of course.
+If you love music above all, it’s about time for you to take some days off, leave work, family and laziness apart and turn your car toward Emilia-Romagna – with a good jazz CD on, of course.